Justinlot/LiveSlope/README.md

 ### 3. Importer (optional)

-The importer fetches ski data and then sleeps until 03:00 before the next run.
+The importer fetches ski data, writes new slopes, then sleeps until 03:00 before the next run.

 ```bash
 cd ski-area-importer